entropyxyz/sdk/README.md

 ▸ **register**(`params`): `Promise`\<`void`\>

+The user registers to Entropy by submitting a transaction from the 'signature request account' containing a 'program modification account', initial 'ProgramsData', and chosen key visibility mode.

+ProgramsData - Is multiple Programs Instances.
+Which contain the program_pointer (the hash of the program you want to use) and the program_config for that program.
+On the evaluation of a signature request a threshold server will run all the programs and pass through the program config for that program.

-Registers an address with Entropy using the provided parameters.
+The register method Registers an address with Entropy using the provided parameters.

+for a more detail overview on registering read: [register](https://github.com/entropyxyz/entropy-docs/blob/master/docs/05-Register.md)

 #### Parameters